BRITE-REU/programming-workshops/source/workshops/02_scc_git/workshop.rst

 **Make a bash script to download it.**
-Make a script to read the SRR accession IDs one by one and fastq-dump them into a directory.
+Make a script to read the SRR accession IDs one by one and ``fastq-dump`` them into a directory.

 .. code:: bash

    vim dl_sra.sh

+Copy the following code into the bash script file.

 .. code:: bash